Looking Back To Move Forward

 I finally changed all that when I decided to get serious about working on my Personal Development along with seeking help and support through counselling.
 I have since learned how incredibly important it is to look back.
 Even more so I learned how important it is to look back on your life so far with the help and support of someone who is trained to listen deeply to you, empathise with you and understand you, help you by showing you the different patterns and behaviours that do not serve you and empower you to make positive changes within yourself, your life and your relationships with others.

 So no longer do I look back with fear and anxiety, instead I look back with purpose in order to grow and develop from my experiences and to move forward with life in a purposeful way.
 I ask myself and write answers to many questions.
 What were the significant events of the past year – positive and negative.
 How did I react or behave?
 What were my successes?
 What did I do well and what could be improved upon?
 What would I do again?
 What did this year teach me?
 What did I learn?
 What had I set out to achieve that I didn’t?
 What goals will I bring forward to the coming year?
 These are all the questions that greatly promote forward movement.
 Simple exercise with amazing insights to be gained!

-If you are looking for support in making positive changes in your life, my new coaching programme – The Ultimate You is beginning in January, it will be an excellent way to kickstart 2018!
-Drop me an email if you are interested…
+If you are looking for support in making positive changes in your life, my coaching programme – The Ultimate You is beginning in January, it will be an excellent way to kickstart 2020!
+Find out more…